Kenshirosan/laravel-shopping-cart-example/README.md

 ```
 php artisan config:cache
 ```
+You will face problems with migrations, just change the dates on migration files to match the error message, Didn't do it yet... :/
 ```
 php artisan migrate
 ```
-if there's any problem with migrations, try deleting the boot method in AppServiceProvider or change the dates or migration files, To match what the errors say :-°
-If you're using mariadb leave it alone tho.
 ```
 php artisan serve
 ```